On the Beach (1959 film): Production

 As in the novel, much of On the Beach takes place in Melbourne, close to the southernmost part of the Australian mainland.
 Principal photography took place from January 15 to March 27, 1959.
 The film was shot in Berwick, then a town outside Melbourne, and Frankston, described in the film as 45 minutes away from Melbourne.
-The scene where Peck meets Gardner as she arrives from Melbourne by rail was filmed on platform #1 of Frankston railway station, now rebuilt.
+The scene where Peck meets Gardner as he arrives from Melbourne by rail was filmed on platform #1 of Frankston railway station, now rebuilt.
 A subsequent scene, where Peck and Gardner are transported by horse and buggy, was filmed in Young Street, Frankston.
 Some streets which were being built at the time in Berwick were named after people involved in the film.
 Two examples are Shute Avenue (Nevil Shute) and Kramer Drive (Stanley Kramer).

 The beach scenes were filmed at Canadian Bay Beach in Mount Eliza.
 The exterior of Peter and Mary's house was a real house in Mount Eliza.
 The General Post Office was used as the Department of the Navy building.
 Scenes were also filmed at Queenscliff High Light, the Shell Geelong Refinery, Melbourne Public Library, Flinders Street Station and Queen Victoria Memorial Hospital.

 Because Melbourne lacked conventional film studio facilities, the production leased the Melbourne Showgrounds from the Royal Agricultural Society of Victoria.
 The pavilions and office buildings of the complex were converted to a studio.
 Sets for Julian's garage, the interior of Peter and Mary's house, the lighthouse and the Sawfish submarine interiors were constructed in the Government Pavilion.